Questions and Answers – Treated Articles

 Q8.
 What does Health Canada do for the safety of consumer products and pesticides?

-Health Canada gathers information, both in Canada and abroad, about injuries, hazards and new science related to consumer product safety, and routinely samples and tests products in the marketplace.
-Health Canada works closely with the Canada Border Services Agency, and other Canadian and international regulators, to make sure that products being imported into Canada meet our health and safety standards.
+Health Canada gathers information, both domestically and internationally, about injuries, emerging issues and new science related to consumer product safety and conducts inspections in the marketplace.
+Health Canada works closely with the Canada Border Services Agency, and other domestic and international regulators, to verify the compliance of products being imported into Canada.

-Under the Canada Consumer Product Safety Act, companies must report to Health Canada any health or safety incidents involving their consumer products.
+Under the Canada Consumer Product Safety Act, it is mandatory for companies to report to Health Canada any health or safety incidents involving their consumer products.
 Consumers are also encouraged to report health or safety concerns to Health Canada, as well as to the company from which they purchased the products.
 Similarly, under the Pest Control Products Act, the PMRA's Pesticide Incident Reporting Program collects incident reports, which can help detect adverse effects that are not evident during the initial registration of a pesticide.
+In accordance with the Pest Control Products Incident Reporting Regulations, pesticide registrants and applicants are required to report to the Pest Management Regulatory Agency (PMRA) all incidents associated with their products.
+Other people in Canada are encouraged to submit voluntary reports of pesticide incidents.
 The PMRA uses incident reports to identify and characterize potential risk to humans, domestic animals or the environment from the use of pesticides.
 If a potential risk is identified, protective action may be taken, such as changes to how a pesticide may be manufactured, packaged, labelled, or used.

 Q9.
 Which antimicrobial preservatives are registered in Canada?